strimzi/strimzi-kafka-operator/HACKING.md

 For example command `TEST_CLUSTER_CONTEXT=remote-cluster ./systemtest/scripts/run_tests.sh` will execute tests with cluster context `remote-cluster`.
 However, since system tests use command line `Executor` for some actions, make sure that you are using context from `TEST_CLUSTER_CONTEXT`.

 System tests uses admin user for some actions.
 You can specify admin user via variable `TEST_CLUSTER_ADMIN` (by default it use `developer` because `system:admin` cannot be used over remote connections).

+## DCO Signoff

+The project requires that all commits are signed-off, indicating that _you_ certify the changes with the DCO (https://developercertificate.org/).
+This can be done using `git commit -s` for each commit in your pull request.
+Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.